 Music

-All Saints' Episcopal Church is committed to a strong music ministry that lifts our praises to God.
+All Saints Episcopal Church has a vibrant, exciting, strong music ministry that lifts our praises to God.
+We emphasize participation by people in the congregation, online, and in the community.

 A Musical Witness: The Flentrop Organ